 The Siemens report pointed out that customers chose smaller turbines to make up the shortfall in electricity produced by renewable energy sources due to unexpected drops in wind and sunshine.

-In 2017 Siemens said it sold nine 66-megawatt gas turbines to US customers while China and countries in Southeast Asia have been purchasing both large and smaller turbines over the past few years.
+In 2017 Siemens said it sold nine 66-megawatt gas turbines to US customers while

 The growth in power consumption worldwide will continue, so power generation was expected to grow by 70 percent from 25.1thousand TWh in 2017 to 42.5 thousand TWh in 2040, according to the Bloomberg New Energy Finance, New Energy Outlook 2017. — VNS